Spectral distances on RCD spaces

 are satisfied.
 Let $A$ be a countable dense subset of $X$.
 After passing to a subsequence with a diagonal argument, we can assume that $\{f_i(x)\}_i$ is a convergent sequence in $Y$ for any $x \in A$.
 Then defining a map $f:A \to Y$ by $f(x):=\lim_{i \to \infty}f_i(x)$, we have $p_Y(f(x), f(\tilde x), t)=p_X(x, \tilde x, t)$ for all $x, \tilde x \in A$ and $t \in (0, \infty)$.
 In particular (\ref{varad}) allows us to conclude that $f$ preserves the distances.
 Thus there exists a unique continuous extention of $f$ to a map from $X$ to $Y$, still denoted by $f:X \to Y$.
 It is trivial that $f$ also preserves the distance and the heat kernel.
 In particular $f$ is injective.
 Similarly we can construct a map $g:Y \to X$ which preserves the distance (and the heat kernel).

-On the other hand, since $f \circ g:Y \to Y$ preserves the distance, it must be an isomorphism as metric spaces because $Y$ is compact (see for instance \cite{BBI}).
+On the other hand, since $f \circ g:Y \to Y$ preserves the distance, it must be an isometry as metric spaces because $Y$ is compact (see for instance \cite{BBI}).
 In particular $f$ is surjective.
-Thus $f$ is an isomorphism as metric spaces.
+Thus $f$ is an isometry as metric spaces.

 In order to check that $f$ preserves the measures, taking $\psi \in C(Y)$, we have